Developers have long debated what is the best operating system.

 - Why you need an operating system

-Once we've answered these questions, you'll hopefully be able to choose the right operating system for your needs and understand the basics about how an operating system works, and that will be the best OS for you as a developer.
+By answering these questions hopefully you will be in a position to choose the right operating system for your needs.
+You'll also understand the basics of how an operating system works, and that will be the best OS for you as a developer.

 What is an Operating System?

-So, what is an OS? we can define it as software that manages computer hardware and software resources and provides common services for computer programs.
+With this understanding we can describe an Operating System(OS) as a software that manages computer hardware and software resources and provides common services for computer programs.

-In simpler terms, we can say that an OS is an interface between the user and the machine that makes it easy for the user to achieve different tasks with ease.
+In simple English we can say an OS is an interface between the user and the machine that makes it easy for the user to achieve different tasks with ease.

 Today Apple, OS X, Windows and various forms of Linux dominate the market of the modern Operating System.